adr-ada/CMPT276-PriceHuntApp/readME.md

 - Add the Camera app somewhere visible on the emulator (swipe up on the home screen, then hold the camera icon and drag it to the home screen)
 - Take a photo so that it is possible to add an item to the wishlist
 - **Currently the app follows a linear structure of login -> profile -> wishlist -> home page**
+- Might need to add this within the dependencies of build.gradle.kt implementation("androidx.navigation:navigation-fragment-ktx:2.5.3") implementation("androidx.navigation:navigation-ui-ktx:2.5.3")